Quebec literature: 1950-2000

 Several important literary figures emerged from the Montreal Jewish community in the mid-20th century.
 A. M. Klein found great success in 1948 with The Rocking Chair and Other Poems, which won a Governor General's Award for poetry and sold in unexpectedly large numbers.
 He published his only novel, The Second Scroll, in 1951.
 Klein would come to be recognized as 'one of Canada's greatest poets and a leading figure in Jewish-Canadian culture'.

 Mordecai Richler's fourth novel The Apprenticeship of Duddy Kravitz, set like much of his work in the largely Jewish Saint Urbain Street district of Montreal, was published in 1959 to great acclaim.
 This novel, Joshua Then and Now (1980) and Barney's Version (1997) would all be made into major feature films, while St. Urbain's Horseman (1971) and Solomon Gursky Was Here (1989) were shortlisted for the Man Booker Prize.
 Richler's satirical 1992 book Oh Canada!
 Oh Quebec! stirred controversy by lampooning Quebec's language laws restricting the use of English, leading to criticism by Quebec nationalists.

 The outspoken, flamboyant poet Irving Layton rose to national prominence with 1959's A Red Carpet for the Sun, which won the Governor General's Award.
 Leonard Cohen published the poetry collections Let Us Compare Mythologies (1956), The Spice-Box of Earth (1961) and Flowers for Hitler (1964) and the novels The Favourite Game (1963) and Beautiful Losers (1966) before going on to achieve international stardom as a musician.
 Louis Dudek published dozens of volumes of poems including Europe (1954), The Transparent Sea (1956), En Mexico (1958) and Atlantis (1967).
 He was invested as a member of the Order of Canada in 1984 as 'one of Canada's leading poets'.

 Quebec City author Yves Thériault found success with his sixth novel Agaguk (1958), which dealt with cultural conflicts between Inuit and white men.
 This book sold 300,000 copies and was translated into seven languages.
 His next novel Ashini (1961) won the Governor General's Award for French Language Fiction.

+Dancer Raymond Goulet writes in 1957 L'Âne de Carpizan, the first quebec novel in which the protagonist undergoes gender reassignment.
+Its main subjects are centered around satire and anticlerical themes.
+Upon parution, the novel did not make waves until its existence was rediscovered in 2019.